What is it about?

 Why is it important?

-It should be emphasized that the study is based on multi-informant questionnaire reports, direct observation of parent-child interaction, test data and biological samples.
-The most significant findings so far relate to three domains of results: (1) Risk factors (parents' adverse childhood experiences and difficult child temperament), (2) later child development and social emotional outcome, and (3) relations between maternal nutrition during pregnancy and aspects of early child development.
+The study uses multi-informant questionnaires, parent-child observation, tests, and biological samples.
+Key findings involve: (1) risk factors like parents' adverse childhood experiences and child temperament, (2) later child development and social-emotional outcomes, and (3) links between maternal nutrition during pregnancy and early child development.

 Perspectives

-I think the use of a multimethod and multi-informant design, including biological sampling, direct observation of behavior, assessment of the children’s development and self-reported information from mothers as well as fathers, is a main strength of this work.
+The use of a multimethod and multi-informant design—including biological sampling, direct observation of behaviour, assessment of children's development, and self-reported information from both mothers and fathers—is a notable aspect of this work.

 Professor Lars Smith